| Jim Roberts, our November

 Alaska, Mexico, Chile and in Europe for a variety of game fish species with

+a special emphasis on trout.
 As a fly fisherman Ed is especially interested in small

 fly tactics and techniques.
 His small fly-fishing research has taken him to